The challenges of Global Jesuit Education: Responses to Poverty and displacement

 All are welcome to attend!

 Prof. Hollenbach is an internationally renowned scholar whose contributions to the fields of theology and ethics put him at the forefront of Catholic responses to questions of justice and human rights today.
-Prof. Hollenbach’s lecture will address some of the challenges facing Jesuit global education as it endeavors to respond to poverty and displacement around the world.
+Prof. Hollenbach’s lecture addressed some of the challenges facing Jesuit global education as it endeavors to respond to poverty and displacement around the world.